avlaardingerbroek/basicfiles/README.md

 * THANKS
 * README-alpha when VERSION indicates alpha release

-Example basic documentation to make people happy
+Example basic documentation to make people happy and when they are really needed
 * CONFIGURE
 * INSTALL
 * README